The world is dead and so, so,

 and I explored the possibility of using it to create computer

-just in case they were ever useful).
+generated poetry.
 We took the char-rnn code,

 (or Clarissa as it later became known).